jsheridanwells/JeremyWells.Io/_posts/2020-05-15-a-dive-into-d3.md

 ]
 ```

 The `yScale` is set with D3's `scaleLinear` method.
 This method basically maps the lowest and highest values of a dataset to the height of the Y axis in our chart.
-The `domain` method tells us to take the lowest to highest `temp_max` values in our array, and map it to our `range` which is 0 to the height of our chart (plus 10 to give a little space over the highest point our line will reach).
+The `domain` method tells us to take the lowest to highest `temp_max` values in our array, and map it to our `range` which is 0 to the height of our chart (plus 10 to give a little space over the highest point that our line will reach).

 `xScale` is working similarily, setting a scale to our `time` values and mapping it from 0 to the width of the chart.
 Creating the scale with `scaleTime()` rather than `scaleLinear()` gives us access to special time-based values, while the latter function returns a linear series of integers.